*We are thrilled to promote the Finders Keepers Children's Consignment Sale! Having them as a sponsor has not affected our opinions in this blog.

 Jacksonville is a very lucky city to have such a variety of these sales.
 We are all different, but have a common goal: to help families score amazing deals on children's clothes and gear, and for consignors to earn some extra cash.
 What sets us apart that we pride ourselves in customer service and community involvement.
 From charity sales, to donations to organizations, to family nominations for donations, and a give back sale day where we donate 10% of sales that were brought in that day we are happy to give back to the Jacksonville community.
 Jacksonville has so many amazing non-profits and we are so lucky to interact with them for donations and also interact with thousands of families during our week long event.

 5. What great things can we look forward to for this sale?

 We'll see you at the sale!
-We're avid Finders Keepers shoppers and can't wait to get our spring and summer gear.
+We're avid Finders Keepers shoppers and can't wait to get our fall gear.
 Find more info about the sale and all the spring events around town at www.fun4firstcoastkids.com!